lanehale/pytorch-deep-learning/README.md

 ****************************************************************
 *	08_replicating_transformer_encoders.ipynb

-Replicating a machine learning research paper and creating a Vision Transformer (ViT) from scratch using PyTorch
+Replicating a machine learning research paper to create a Vision Transformer (ViT) from scratch using PyTorch
 ****************************************************************
 *	09_model_deployment_part_1.ipynb